singularityware/singularityware.github.io/pages/docs/user-docs/docs-apps.md

 ---

 ## Why do we need SCI-F?
-SCI-F provides internal modularity of containers, and it makes it easy for the creator to give the container implied metadata about software.
+The Scientific Filesystem (SCIF) provides internal modularity of containers, and it makes it easy for the creator to give the container implied metadata about software.
 For example, installing a set of libraries, defining environment variables, or adding lables that belong to app `foo` makes a strong assertion that those dependencies belong to `foo`.
 When I run `foo`, I can be confident that the container is running in this context, meaning with `foo's` custom environment, and with `foo`'s libraries and executables on the path.
 This is drastically different from serving many executables in a single container, because there is no way to know which are associated with which of the container's intended functions.
-This documentation will walk through some rationale, background, and examples of modular apps for Singularity containers.
-If you are interested in the background and rationale for the format, see it's <a href="http://containers-ftw.org/SCI-F/" target="_blank">home here</a>.
-If you are interested in a combined background and tutorial with asciinema, we've prepared that for you <a href="http://containers-ftw.org/apps/examples/tutorials/getting-started" target="_blank">here</a>.
-This page will primarily cover how SCI-F works with Singularity images.
+This documentation will walk through some rationale, background, and examples of the SCIF integration for Singularity containers.
+For other examples (and a client that works across container technologies) see the <a href="https://sci-f.github.io" target="_blank"> the scientific fileysystem</a>.
+This page will primarily cover the native Singularity SCIF integration.

 {% include toc.html %}